29 March 2011

 “London can and should compete on the quality of its services, not on the laxness of its regulation and its tolerance of market abuse.”

 The NEF’s report reminded me of what US Treasury secretary Tim Geithner said on a recent visit to London.
-Geithner pointed that the “race to the bottom” where financial regulation was concerned, sparked by the decision of politicians like Gordon Brown and Tony Blair to boost London’s “success” by creating a regulatory free-for-all in the Square Mile after they gained power in 1997, harmed regulation elsewhere and precipitated the global financial crisis.
+Geithner pointed that the “race to the bottom” where financial regulation was concerned, sparked by the decision of politicians like Gordon Brown and Tony Blair to boost London’s “success” by creating a regulatory free-for-all in the Square Mile after they gained power in 1997.
+The race they triggered naturally harmed regulation elsewhere and precipitated the global financial crisis.

 Here’s what Geithner told BBC Radio 4 Today in February:-